multitudes/NiceWeather/README.md

 ### My Data
 I get in the console the converted json data.
-Time to do the layout in my views
+Time to do the layout in my views.
+I will add a picker with a list of cities to chose from.
+This can be customized later to add more cities, or the user can add cities  to the app.
+For the wind animation I will use an icon in SF Symbols which will rotate with a speed depending of the intensity of the wind.

 ### Resources used
 - jsonbeautify to display and validate JSON files: https://jsonbeautify.com